Last Edited: 9/14/23

 Identify the Source

 It's important to determine why the humidity is so high inside your home, so the cause can be eliminated.
 Are exhaust fans working in the kitchen and bathroom?
 Does your dryer vent to the outside?
-Do you have a humidifier running full time?
+Do you have a humidifier running full-time?
 Is there a leak in the plumbing?
 Is there a leak in your foundation or roof?
-Correcting or repairing any issues is the first step towards reducing humidity.
+Correcting or repairing any issues is the first step toward reducing humidity.

 Mold can spread quickly, so it's imperative that you treat and remove visible mold at the first sign.
 Wipe up spills or leaks to eliminate standing water and prevent mold and mildew.

 Kitchens, bathrooms, laundry rooms, and basements are areas where moisture tends to accumulate.
 Increase the ventilation in these areas by doing the following:

 - Turn on vent fans when cooking, showering, doing laundry, or running the dishwasher, and ensure they vent to the outside and not the attic.